DannyPX/osu-api-Appscript-Wrapper/docs/endpoints/beatmaps/get-beatmap-attributes/index.md

 ### Parameters

 `beatmapId` <small>String</small><br>
-The ID of a beatmap.
+The ID of the beatmap.

 `mods` <small>Int|String[]|[Mod](../../types/mod)[]</small> <Badge type="tip" text="optional" /><br>
 Mod combination.
 Can be either a bitset of mods, array of mod acronyms, or array of mods.